Hind-Sumary/Flat-Rental-Website/README.md

 The Project had no restriction for the main color palette so you would notice a unique and creative color palette, notably incorporating pinkish tones (my favourite color).
 It caters to three distinct user types: Regular Customers, Flat Owners, and Managers, each with tailored functionalities to ensure a seamless and secure experience.

+The course Project specified that every deliverable must be a PHP file that contains the page’s HTML inline.
+For that reason you’ll see mostly .php files in this repo — but those files contain the actual HTML pages (templated and mixed with PHP logic) rather than separate .html files.
+This structure was used to meet the assignment requirements while keeping each page self-contained.

 ## Features

 ### General / Public Access Features